-This policyPolicy applies to all contracts for the procurement of supplies, services, and construction entered into by CIHA; however, nothing in this policyPolicy shall prevent CIHA from complying with the terms and conditions of any grant, contract, gift, or bequest that is otherwise consistent with law.
-When both federal (e.g., U.S. Department of Housing & Urban Development (HUDHUD)) and non-federalHUD funds are used for a project, the work to be accomplished may be separately identified by the applicable source of funds and HUD's-federal regulations applied to the work financed by federal fundsHUD, unless the terms and conditions of federal funds apply to the entire project (i.e., Build America, Buy America (BABA) domestic preference-See Appendix B for applicability of BABA); if I it is not feasible to separate funds or the terms and conditions of the federal funds require total project compliance, then HUD's-federal regulations shall be applied to the total project.
-The term procurement, as used in this policyPolicy, includes both contracts and change orders for construction or services, as well as purchase, lease, or rental of supplies and equipment.
+This Policy applies to all contracts for the procurement of supplies, services, and construction entered into by CIHA; however, nothing in this Policy shall prevent CIHA from complying with the terms and conditions of any grant, contract, gift, or bequest that is otherwise consistent with law.
+When both federal (e.g., U.S. Department of Housing & Urban Development (HUD)) and non-federal funds are used for a project, the work to be accomplished may be separately identified by the applicable source of funds and federal regulations applied to the work financed by federal funds, unless the terms and conditions of federal funds apply to the entire project (i.e., Build America, Buy America (BABA) domestic preference-See Appendix B for applicability of BABA).
+If it is not feasible to separate funds or the terms and conditions of the federal funds require total project compliance, then federal regulations shall be applied to the total project.
+The term procurement, as used in this Policy, includes both contracts and change orders for construction or services, as well as purchase, lease, or rental of supplies and equipment.